jessearcana/govhack2023/README.md

 This is currently a proof-of-concept product only.

-There are many posibilities to extend this platform to improve usability.
+There are many possibilities to extend this platform to improve usability.
 Some ideas are that it more-effectively considers:
  - transport between activities, inlcuding mapping
  - client classification to make inferences about wants (for example, clients who play golf might also like drinking wine, whereas clients who enjoy go-kart racing might prefer beer).
 There are thousands of similar inferences that can be made by analysing the communication received from the client - the words they use, the manner of expression, the sound of their voice, their travel companions, etc
  - finding "Hidden Gems" (for those who want them), such as the rock pool at Innes National Park, Stokes Bay, or Skillogalee Winery